verifiable-pdfs/blockchain-certificates/docs/issue_certificates.md

 |issuer_identifier|It is possible to specify a value (max 8 bytes/chars) that is added in the OP_RETURN transaction to differentiate the issuer.
 It is optional.
 Example value: "UNicDC ".

 ## Example project to experiment
-The `sample_issue_certs_dir` directory in the root of the project contains everything needed to create the PDF certificates and the index file.
+The `sample_issue_certs_dir` directory in the root of the project contains everything needed to create the PDF certificates.
 Just run the process again to add the metadata and issue the merkle root to the blockchain.
 Note that the sample `config.ini` needs to be updated with the path that the `sample_issue_certs_dir` is as well as with the proper Bitcoin address and RPC user name for the actual issuing.
 We recommend using testnet until you feel comfortable.